Medicare late enrollment penalties are applied to Part A , Part B and Part D .

 Unlike Part A, all Medicare beneficiaries have a monthly premium payment for Part B coverage.
-The premium amount for Part B, which covers medical expenses, is income-based; individuals making $88,000 or less annually paid the standard premium payment of $148.50 in 2021.
-Those with the highest incomes may pay as much as $504.90 each month.
+The premium amount for Part B, which covers medical expenses, is income-based; individuals making $103,000 or less annually pay the standard premium payment of $174.70 in 2024.
+Those with the highest incomes may pay as much as $594 each month.

 An Example of a Part B Late Enrollment Penalty

 Let’s say you’re single and make $80,000 per year.
-Let’s also say you didn’t take part in Medicare Part B enrollment until three years after you became eligible.
+Let’s also say you didn’t enroll in Medicare Part B until three years after you became eligible.
 In this case, you’ll pay:

 The rule: You’ll pay an extra 1% of the average Part D premium for each month you don’t enroll and don’t have creditable coverage.

 Medicare Part D covers prescription drugs and has its own monthly premium.
 And like Part B, your Medicare Part D cost is partly based on your income.
 But Part D doesn’t have a standard charge.
-Instead, you’ll pay an Income-Related Monthly Adjustment Amount (IRMAA) if you make $88,000 per year or more.
-These range from $12.30 to $77.10 per month.
+Instead, you’ll pay an Income-Related Monthly Adjustment Amount (IRMAA) if you make more than $103,000 per year.
+These range from $12.90 to $81 per month (in 2024).

-Because there’s not a standard payment amount, the Medicare Part D penalty is calculated using the national average for Part D premiums.
-That amount is $32.74 in 2020, and $33.06 in 2021.
+Because there’s not a standard payment amount, the Medicare Part D penalty is calculated using a figure called the base beneficiary premium, which is determined based on the national average for Part D premiums.
+The 2024 base beneficiary premium is 34.70.

 You can delay enrolling in Medicare and avoid late enrollment penalties if you have other creditable coverage.